Controlling the false discovery rate via knockoffs: Sequential hypothesis testing

-\item {\bf Second sequential testing procedure (SSTP).} Alternatively, define with the convention that we set $\hat{k}_{0/1} = 0$ if this set is empty.
-(We get two distinct procedures named SSTP0 and SSTP1 by letting the term in the numerator be 0 or 1.)
-Then reject $H_j$ for all $j\leq \hat{k}_{0/1}$ such that $p_j\leq c$.
-Admittedly, these are not sequential testing procedures stricto senso and we are thus abusing terminology.
+with the convention that we set $\hat{k}_{0/1} = 0$ if this set is empty.
+(We get two distinct procedures named Selective SeqStep and Selective SeqStep$+$ by letting the term in the numerator be 0 or 1.)
+Then reject $H_j$ for all $j\leq\hat{k}_{0/1}$ such that $p_j\leq c$.
+Strictly speaking, these are not sequential testing procedures (because among the first $\hat{k}_{0,1}$ hypotheses in the list, we reject only those satisfying the selective threshold $p_j\leq c$), and we are thus abusing terminology.

-Again, to understand this procedure intuitively when the null $p$-values are i.i.d.~$\mathsf{Unif}[0,1]$, we see that
+Again, to understand this procedure intuitively when the null $p$-values are i.i.d. $\mathsf{Unif}[0,1]$, we see that

-so that again, the procedure maximizes the number of rejections under the constraint that an estimate of FDR is controlled at level $q$. \end{itemize}
+so that again, the procedure maximizes the number of rejections under the constraint that an estimate of FDR is controlled at level $q$.